addexdi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This explains functions and nested loops
+This project is based on C functions and nested loop with several projects